 The claimant's exertional limitations in themselves, as translated into a maximum sustained RFC for medium work, would prevent him from doing his past relevant work.
 The special medical-vocational characteristics pertaining to cases that feature arduous, unskilled work are not present.

 The exertional capability to do medium work presents a potential occupational base of approximately 2,500 unskilled sedentary, light, and medium occupations, which represent a significant vocational opportunity for claimant.
 This individual's hearing impairment and the medical restriction to avoid working around dangerous machinery and at heights would only minimally narrow that potential occupational base.
 Looking at the claimant's age, education, and past work experience under the framework provided by medical-vocational rule 203.04, he is expected to effectuate a vocational accommodation to other work.

 Some examples of unskilled occupations that are within his RFC include: Bagger (ret. tr.), DOT 920.687-014, Turner (can. & preserv.), DOT 522.687-038, and Crate Liner (furn.), DOT 920.687- 078.

-If your claim was denied because your impairments were considered not severe (mild or slight), or DDS said you could do your past work, your file may not include an RFC form.
-But if DDS said you can do other, less demanding work than your past jobs, your file should contain a physical RFC form (Form SSA-4734-U8: Residual Functional Capacity Assessment), a mental RFC (Form SSA- 4734-F4-SUP: Mental Residual Functional Capacity Assessment), or both.
+If your claim was denied because Social Security didn't consider your impairments severe enough, or DDS said you could do your past work, your file might not include an RFC form.
+But if DDS said you can do other, less demanding work than your past jobs, your file should contain a physical RFC form (Form SSA-4734-U8: Residual Functional Capacity Assessment).